-If the defaulting OCC Clearing Member's Margin Assets and OCC Clearing Fund contribution were insufficient to cover the associated losses, OCC would next look to certain OCC financial resources that are available for that purpose (e.g., OCC's corporate contribution and Clearing Fund contributions of non-defaulting OCC Clearing Members).
+&lt;sup>58 If the defaulting OCC Clearing Member's Margin Assets and OCC Clearing Fund contribution were insufficient to cover the associated losses, OCC would next look to certain OCC financial resources that are available for that purpose (e.g.,

-Consistent with these changes to permit OCC to use the OCC Clearing Fund as a borrowing resource to make a Guaranty Substitution Payment to NSCC, OCC is also proposing similar changes to OCC Rule 1104 that would permit OCC to borrow certain Margin Assets of a Clearing Member that has been suspended by OCC where that Clearing Member is a Mutually Suspended Member and OCC has a general lien58 over the Margin Assets.
+Consistent with these changes to permit OCC to use the OCC Clearing Fund as a borrowing resource to make a Guaranty Substitution Payment to NSCC, OCC is also proposing similar changes to OCC Rule 1104 that would permit OCC to borrow certain Margin Assets of a Clearing Member that has been suspended by OCC where that Clearing Member is a Mutually Suspended Member and OCC has a general lien over the Margin Assets.

 Specifically, OCC proposes to add a new paragraph (g) to OCC Rule 1104 that would provide that OCC may use specified Margin Assets of a suspended Clearing Member as a borrowing in order to use such borrowed Margin Assets to make a Guaranty Substitution Payment to NSCC.
-OCC would be permitted to use Margin Assets from the following accounts of a suspended Common Member: firm lien account and firm non-lien account; separate Market-Maker's account; combined Market-Maker's account; and JBO Participants' account.
-OCC is not proposing at this time to have authority to borrow Margin Assets from other types of accounts over which OCC has a restricted lien and for which the Margin Assets are security for the particular restricted lien
+OCC would be permitted to use Margin Assets from the following accounts of a suspended Common Member: firm lien account and firm nonlien account; separate Market-Maker's account; combined Market-Maker's account; and JBO Participants' account.
+OCC is not proposing at this time to have authority to borrow Margin Assets from other types of accounts over which OCC has a restricted